Who can currently travel to Switzerland?

 Switzerland Reopens Borders For 14 Countries Outside the EU

-Switzerland has responded to the EU’s suggestion of opening its borders to 14 of the 15 approved countries, by permitting all but one of the suggestions into the country, as of July 20, 2020.
+Switzerland originally responded to the EU’s suggestion of opening its borders to 14 of the 15 approved countries.
+Since then, the list has been updated several times.

 Third-party countries granted entry